-Part of the earthly job title I have given myself in my work is ‘Happiness Coach’.
-This title may make you believe that I’m here to help you erase all sadness in your life so you can experience life in a state of total happiness, 24/7.
+Part of the earthly job title I have given myself in my work is ‘Life Coach’.
+This title may suggest to some that I’m here to help you get your life in order and erase all sadness in your life so you can experience life in a state of total happiness, 24/7.
 But this isn’t the case, not at all.

 Ask yourself: “Would you always WANT to be happy?”
 At first you may likely answer “YES!
 Who wouldn’t want to be always happy?”
 And that seems to be a very fair point, at first…

 As Life Coach it is not my mission to take sadness out of the equation so that you can be happy for the rest of your life.
 Because the beautiful thing of having the unique human experience is the presence of emotions.
 And these emotions come in many flavours of which happiness and sadness are a couple which we experience regularly.
 However, we hold happiness in high regard and we would rather get rid of sadness.

 What if I told you that if you were to live in a constant state of happiness, you would not be happy all the time?
 How would you be able to experience happiness if you never experience sadness?
 With the human experience comes dualism, which means that in order to have a conscious experience we need a spectrum on which every experience exist.
 How would you be able to tell something is warm if you didn’t experience cold?
 How would you know a rock s heavy if you don’t know the lightness of a feather?
 How would you know if a stone is hard when you know cotton to be soft?